FanJunqiao/mmDiff/README.md

 This is the code for the paper "mmDiff: Context and Consistency Awareness for mmWave Human Pose Estimation via Multi-Conditional Diffusion"

 ## mmBody dataset
-We provide the preprocessed mmBody dataset in the following link: ...
-To run the code, please download all the .npy files and save them to the mmBody/ folder.

 ## Pretrained mmDiff model
 We provide the pretrained mmDiff parameter in the following link: ...
 To use the pretrained model, please download all the .pth files and save them to the checkpoints/ folder.
 Before running the code, please specify the checkpoint path in the runner.sh shell file.